 Sharing our campus with one of the UK’s most renowned teaching hospitals allows us to provide a multi-disciplinary approach to teaching.

-Teaching at St George’s is delivered through a compelling and engaging variety of methods including lectures, problem-based learning, self-directed learning, small group discussions, clinical and community placements, role-playing, presentations and post mortems.
+Teaching at St George’s is delivered through a compelling and engaging variety of methods including lectures, problem-based learning, self-directed learning, small group discussions, clinical and community placements, role-playing, presentations, and post-mortems.

 Teaching and learning methods

 Given a clinical problem, you will use self-directed research to make a diagnosis and suggest an appropriate course of action.
-Problem-based learning encourages learning in context, self motivation, and deep rather than surface understanding.
+Problem-based learning encourages learning in context, self-motivation, and deep rather than surface understanding.

-In the second year, you'll continue community placements, as well as rotating through a number of clinical placements, including:
+In the second year, you'll continue community placements, as well as rotating through a number of acute clinical placements, including:

 Assessments are designed to prepare you for the PA National Examination and will be a mixture of written papers, written examinations and Objective Structured Clinical Examinations.

 A portfolio of your development of the core clinical skills and competencies is monitored throughout both years and is submitted for assessment at the end of each year.
 Written coursework assignments and/or presentations are set for the modules in Personal and Professional Development, and Foundations of Clinical Medicine.